 For the aioli sauce, combine all items together with a whisk.
 Season with salt and pepper to taste.
 Place aioli in cooler for use later.

 Place shrimp in a separate bowl.
 Add buttermilk to shrimp, just enough to coat the shrimp.
-Add a small amount of salt and pepper to the shrimp and thoroughly mix until coated.
-Add shrimp slowly to the bowl of flour.
+Sprinkle with a small amount of salt and pepper to the shrimp and thoroughly mix until coated.
+Slowly add the shrimp to the bowl of flour.

 Mix shrimp with hands until coated with flour and no longer feels wet.